-5.11 Director of Inclusion/ Special Educational Needs Coordinator (SENDCo)
+5.7.1 Director of Inclusion/ Special Educational Needs Coordinator (SENDCo)

-- Leads the strategic development of the SEND department within the whole school setting. - Works with the Senior Leadership Team (SLT) to monitor, track and evaluate current procedure and develop practice. - Carries out the role of SENDCo, working with the ASENDCo to implement support, liaising with other staff and parents as appropriate. - Leads work with external agencies. - Oversees development of personalised learning plans for pupils.
+- Leads the strategic development of the SEND department within the whole school setting. - Works with the Senior Leadership Team (SLT) to monitor, track and evaluate current procedures and develop practice. - Carries out the role of SENDCo, working with the ASENDCo to implement support, liaising with other staff and parents as appropriate. - Leads work with external agencies. - Oversees development of personalised learning plans for pupils. - Works with pupils, subject leaders and class teachers with tutorial/pastoral responsibilities to ensure that realistic expectations of behaviour and achievements are set for such pupils, contributing to in-service training as required. - Advises staff on differentiation and working with pupils with Learning difficulties and/or English as an Additional Language (EAL), providing training as necessary. - Manages the identification of pupils with learning support needs, their assessment, support and the review of progress.

-- Works with pupils, subject leaders and class teachers with tutorial/pastoral responsibilities to ensure that realistic expectations of behaviour and achievements are set for such pupils, contributing to in-service training as required. - Advises staff on differentiation and working with pupils with Learning difficulties and/or English as an Additional Language (EAL), providing training as necessary. - Manages the identification of pupils with learning support needs, their assessment, support and the review of progress. - Organises the testing of reading and spelling ages of SEND pupils as necessary and for new admissions. - Organises the provision for EAL pupils including testing, attending meetings, liaison with external agencies and parents, updating staff in school. - Leads the teaching and learning in Learning Support including supporting the Learning Support Assistant (LSA) team in maintaining good practice. - Manages and allocates LSAs to support mainstream learning in liaison with the ASENDCo and faculties, providing training as needed.
+- Organises the testing of reading and spelling ages of SEND pupils as necessary and for new admissions. - Organises the provision for EAL pupils including testing, attending meetings, liaison with external agencies and parents, updating staff in school. - Leads the teaching and learning in Learning Support including supporting the Learning Support Assistant (LSA) or Achievement Support Assistant (ASA) team in maintaining good practice. - Manages and allocates LSA/ASAs to support mainstream learning in liaison with the ASENDCo and faculties, providing training as needed.

-5.12 Assistant SENDCo
+5.7.2 Assistant SENDCo